Section I: Civil Rules

 (b) Signing the Pleadings.
 Every document filed must be signed by the lead attorney or by an attorney of record who has the permission of the lead attorney.
 Requests for postponement of the trial shall also be signed by the party making the request.

 (1) Required Information.
-Under the signature shall appear the:
+Under the signature, the following information shall appear:

 (A) attorney’s individual name;